Elena Istomina

 Tel.: (312) 547-1340

-E-mail: eistomina [AT] uchicago [DOT] edu
+E-mail: eistomina [AT] princeton [DOT] edu

 (Previously circulated as Sorting Stock Through Sales: Inventory Turnover and Outlets)